Robert J. Marzano, Senior Advisor

 Helen S. Apthorp, Research

 Helen Apthorp, Ph.
-D., is a Senior Researcher at Marzano Research Laboratory in Centennial, Colorado.
+D., is a Senior Researcher at Marzano Research in Centennial, Colorado.
 Dr. Apthorp is responsible for the design and conduct of studies with three REL Central Research Alliances focusing on formative assessment, developing teacher effectiveness, and implementation of Common Core State Standards.
-Prior to joining Marzano Research Laboratory, Dr. Apthorp was Principal Investigator for An Efficacy Trial of Elements of Reading: Vocabulary, an evaluation of professional learning community academies, a content analysis of 7-states’ professional teaching standards, and a meta-analysis of the effects of identifying similarities and differences strategies on student achievement.
+Prior to joining Marzano Research, Dr. Apthorp was Principal Investigator for An Efficacy Trial of Elements of Reading: Vocabulary, an evaluation of professional learning community academies, a content analysis of 7-states’ professional teaching standards, and a meta-analysis of the effects of identifying similarities and differences strategies on student achievement.
 Her research publications are included in Journal of Research on Educational Effectiveness and School Science and Mathematics.

 Dr. Apthorp earned her bachelor of arts degree from Hampshire College, Amherst, Massachusetts, master’s degree in Educational Psychology from the University of Colorado, and Ph.D. in Special Education from the University of Connecticut.
 Helen.Apthorp@marzanoresearch.com